Regimental War Memorial Cross

 The Bell Memorial was dedicated in 2000 as a tribute to the bravery of Second Lieutenant Donald Simpson Bell VC and the men of his Battalion who gave their lives fighting in and around Contalmaison during the battle of the Somme 1916.

-In 2006 a train stop on a Normandy beach, mistaken for a German pillbox on D Day, was unveiled as a memorial to Company Sergeant Major Stanley Hollis VC and the men of the Green Howards.
+In 2006 a tram stop on a Normandy beach, mistaken for a German pillbox on D Day, was unveiled as a memorial to Company Sergeant Major Stanley Hollis VC and the men of the Green Howards.

 Aerial photographs taken before the landings showed what looked like a small German fortification at La Rivière, adjacent to Gold Beach.
 CSM Hollis later recalled: “As we were coming in I lifted a stripped Lewis gun off the floor of the landing craft and pelted a pillbox with a full pan of ammunition”.
 Only on advancing over the beach did the men discover that it was ‘only a bloody tram-stop’.